rishavhav/Assault-Dataset-DS-Project/README.md

 ## Contact

-For any queries regarding this project or the data cleaning process, please contact [Your Name] at [Your Email].
+For any queries regarding this project or the data cleaning process, please contact Rishav Goutam Soam at rs1470@rit.edu.